 - Are allergic to Effexor XR or any of the ingredients in Effexor XR

 - Have uncontrolled angle-closure glaucoma

-- Currently take, or have taken within the last 14 days, any medicine known as an MAOI such as linezolid or methylene blue.
+- Currently take, or have taken within the last 14 days, any medicine known as a monoamine oxidase inhibitor (MAOI) such as linezolid or methylene blue.
 Do not take an MAOI within 7 days of stopping Effexor XR.
 Ask your doctor or pharmacist if you are not sure if your medicine is an MAOI

 All patients taking antidepressants should be watched closely for signs that their condition is getting worse or that they are becoming suicidal, especially when they first start therapy, or when their dose is increased or decreased.
 Patients should also be watched for becoming agitated, irritable, hostile, aggressive, impulsive, or restless.
 Such symptoms should be reported to the patient's doctor right away.

 Before taking Effexor XR, tell your doctor and pharmacist about all prescription and over-the-counter medications and supplements you take or plan to take, including those to treat migraines or psychiatric disorders (including other antidepressants or amphetamines) to avoid a potentially life-threatening condition called serotonin syndrome.

 Effexor XR may raise blood pressure in some patients.
 Your blood pressure should be controlled before starting treatment and should be monitored regularly.

 Taking Effexor XR with aspirin, nonsteroidal anti-inflammatory drugs, warfarin, or other blood thinners may increase the risk of bleeding events.